Hospice Care Providers

 Frequently Asked Questions

-Are hospice services covered by Medicare in Texas?
+Are hospice care services covered by insurance in Texas?

 Can hospice care be provided at home in Texas?

-How do I file a complaint against a hospice provider in Texas?
+How can I file a complaint about a hospice provider in Texas?

-Complaints can be filed with the Texas Health and Human Services Commission.
-Visit their website or call their hotline to report concerns about hospice care providers.
+Complaints can be filed through the Texas Health and Human Services website, which provides a dedicated portal for reporting concerns about care quality or provider conduct.

 Sources